Selected Work

 Challenge

-Capital requests are often the hardest grants to write because the object of the funding is a piece of equipment rather than a person.
 The case had to make a vehicle feel like care, and it had to do that for a sophisticated funder reading dozens of applications.
 Supply chain delays on the chassis order added a second layer of difficulty, since I needed to be transparent about timing without letting uncertainty undercut the urgency of the need.

 Approach